 - complementary therapies, such as massage

-- respite care – giving your carers a break from caring for a while
+- respite care – looking after you so your carers can have a break from caring for a short while

 - bereavement care

 The staff at most hospices will be happy to talk to you about what the hospice offers or show you around the facilities if you are considering hospice care.
 The staff can discuss any issues with you and answer questions.